esmBot/esmBot/docs/custom-commands.md

 # Custom Commands
-esmBot has a flexible command handler, allowing you to create new commands and categories simply by creating new files.
+esmBot has a powerful and flexible command handler, allowing you to create new commands and categories simply by creating new files.
 This page will provide a reference for creating new commands.

 ## Directory Structure
 The bot loads commands from subdirectories inside of the `commands` directory, which looks something like this by default: